The Bride (2017 film): Plot

-The next day, Liza reports that Ivan has gone into town to see his friends, much to Nastya's dismay since he didn't warn her that he was going.
+The next day, Liza reports that Ivan has gone into town to see his friends, much to Nastya's dismay since he did not warn her that he was going.
 Additionally, she begins experiencing more and more visions, and becomes increasingly suspicious about the family's true nature.
 She also discovers a secret passage inside the walls of the house, and discovers the photograph of The Bride hidden by the photographer at the beginning of the film.

 The increased suspicions lead to Nastya to attempt to leave the house.
 However, she suddenly sees a family friend walking nearby with a lantern.
 Nastya follows the elderly woman to the second house on the plot, where she finds her feeding an imprisoned Ivan, revealing that the family had locked him up inside after his argument with Liza, implying that the family wants Nastya to stay.
 Ivan notices her, and tells her to run as she encounters a white skinned spirit in a black wedding dress.
 She falls unconscious while attempting to flee, and subsequently experiences a dream.
 In it, she walks into the same house, but in the same period as in the beginning of the film, where the photographer goes upstairs to see his wife after she has become reportedly ill.
 A friend tries to convince him not to go, but he goes anyway.

 Nastya then sees the photographer being killed by The Bride's malevolent spirit.
 After killing him, The Bride turns around and says that "she" (referring to another female person) will take her, before attacking Nastya, waking her up.
 She is taken back to the house, where she is given coffee that makes her purposely fall asleep.
 Nastya wakes up the next day, with the "wedding" being prepared.
 While getting dressed, she looks at the photograph of the previous matriarchs of the family, and upon looking at their faces, she realises that they are all the same person.
 Nastya attempts to escape but is bound up by the ritual members and locked up in a room where she encounters the living skeleton possessed by the spirit of The Bride.